codio-content/Java/.guides/content/Tokens-9180.md

 * Change the delimiter to the string `";"`

 <details>
-  <summary><strong>Explaining the Results</strong></summary>
+  <summary><strong>Explaining the Output</strong></summary>
-  Notice that when the delimiter is <code>a</code> that the letter "a" no longer appears in the tokens.
-When the delimiter does not appear in the line of text, then no tokens are made.
+  Notice that when the delimiter is <code>"a"</code> that the letter "a" no longer appears in the tokens.
+When the delimiter does not appear in the line of text, then one token (the original line of text) is made.
 </details>

 |||